-The average loan size was \$277 and \$180 at June 30, 2023 and 2022, respectively.
+The average loan size was \$285 and \$277 at June 30, 2024 and 2023, respectively.
 Maturities on the loans range from six months to two years, and interest rates range from 13.4% to 24%.
-Allowances for doubtful accounts are established based on prior collection experience, current economic factors, and management's review of individual account balances.
-Loans under the MLP are written off only when they are deemed to be permanently uncollectible, and interest continues to accrue until the loan balances are paid in full.
-Assessed impairment of certain loans is included in the allowance for doubtful accounts.
+Allowances for credit losses are established based on prior collection experience, current and reasonably supportable expected future economic conditions, and the individual client's willingness to pay.
+Loans under the MLP are written off only when they are deemed to be uncollectible, and interest continues to accrue until the loan balances are paid in full.
+Assessed impairment of certain loans is included in the allowance for credit losses.

 The Organization is subject to certain business risks that could affect net assets.
-These risks include the geographic concentration in Bangladesh, a developing country, which represents 100% of the total development loans receivable at June 30, 2023.
+These risks include the geographic concentration in Bangladesh, a developing country, which represents 100% of the total development loans receivable at June 30, 2024 and 2023.

-The Organization holds approximately \$1,527,000 and \$1,541,000 in deposits against the loans from the individuals in the MLP at June 30, 2023 and 2022, respectively.
+The Organization holds approximately \$1,478,000 and \$1,527,000 in deposits against the loans from the individuals in the MLP at June 30, 2024 and 2023, respectively.
 These are returned to the individuals when the loans are repaid, but they are also used to offset losses if the individuals default on their loans.
 The deposits are reflected as liabilities in the consolidated balance sheets as a part of the accounts payable and accrued expenses line item.